Flowers (Ace of Base album)

-Flowers is the third album by the Swedish pop music group Ace of Base.
-It was released on 15 June 1998 in Europe, Asia, and Africa, and 10 August 1998 in the United Kingdom.
+Flowers is the third studio album by Swedish pop group Ace of Base.
+It was released in Europe on 15 June 1998 through Mega Records.
 An alternative album titled Cruel Summer was released in the US and Canada, containing remixes, re-recordings, and new songs deemed appropriate for an American audience.
 Japan and Australia received hybrid versions of the two albums.

 The album was re-issued in the UK on 26 April 1999 with revised artwork and track listing, following the single release of "Everytime It Rains".